mattosflavian/HomeLab/README.md

 Router => pfSense Firewall => Physical Host running MacOS => 4 VMs running on Oracle Virtual Box.

 ### Virtual Machines
-- Windows 10
+- WINDOWS 10 ENTERPRISE

   *Just grab the Windows 10 Enterprise version for a free trial and use the ISO to create your virtual machine.

-- Windows Server 2019
+- WINDOWS SERVER 2019

   *Same here.
 Download an evaluation version of Windows Server.

-- Kali Linux
+- KALI LINUX

 * I used Kali as my Linux flavor because it has a ton of cybersecurity-related tools already installed.
 Feel free to choose your favorite flavor

-- Metasploitable
+- METASPLOITABLE

  * It's an essential tool for discovering hidden vulnerabilities using a variety of tools and utilities.
 Metasploit allows you to enter the mind of a hacker and use the same methods for probing and infiltrating networks and servers.

- ### Configuring Active Directory Windows Server 2019
+ ### Configuring ACTIVE DIRECTORY -  Windows Server 2019

   <img width="1804" alt="AD1" src="https://github.com/mattosflavian/HomeLab/assets/22013491/136aa654-056a-45f4-8d2f-f865fdff45a2">